A HISTORY OF OUR PARISH & ITS CHURCH

 The main structure of the church was completed by June 1923, so that it could be blessed, and the first Mass said, by Father Pitts, on Sunday 24th June, the feast of the Birth of St John the Baptist.

 In September 1923, a few months after the opening of the new church which he had never seen, Fr Francis Redaway died.
-On 3rd October his body was brought to Our Lady & St. Peter's to rest overnight, and the next day Requiem Mass was said before his burial in Kensal Green.
+On 3rd October his body was brought to Our Lady & St. Peter's to rest overnight, and the next day Requiem Mass was said before his burial in Kensal Green: Requiescat in pace.
 The congregation included the Bishop and about thirty other priests.
-Requiescat in pace.

 1923 - 1925: " Sir Edward's" church